Toilet Potty Training: Readiness Factors

 There are a number of factors to consider when deciding to start a toilet training program with your child.
 A way to look at “readiness” for toilet training is to consider and review sets of behaviors which are demonstrated during successful toilet training.
-Review the Process Section for a list of questions to think about and answer when considering toilet training.
+Complete an assessment and use the data collected to guide you as you determine your child’s readiness for a toilet training program.

 A number of factors and behaviors can be reviewed prior to the start of a toilet training program in order to determine if the child is “ready” for toilet training.